 In considering travel funding related to technical training, it will be necessary to look first at the possibility of training on campus.
-Another alternative will be to send a particular individual to receive training, but require as a condition of such funding that that individual offer training sessions to other faculty/staff members in the college.
+Another alternative will be to send a particular individual to receive training, but require as a condition of such funding that individual offer training sessions to other faculty/staff members in the college.

 In terms of curriculum development, the faculty member will be required to demonstrate that attendance at a meeting is the most efficient means of acquiring the breadth/depth necessary for curriculum writing.

 In the case of paper presentations, a major factor to be considered is the likelihood that the work will ultimately be published in a refereed forum (based on past productivity or other measures which would suggest success).

 Funding to attend a meeting where one serves as an officer or conference chair will be dependent on the stature of the conference and the perceived benefit to the college.
 Funding will not normally be available to those who serve solely as track chair or discussant.

 Given budget considerations, it may not be possible to support every travel request.
 Each department will have to rank those requests in relationship to its developmental and scholarly needs.
 In no case will the college fund more than one travel per semester per faculty member per year unless the travel is deemed to be administrative in nature.
 In all cases, the reimbursement will be applied to the least-cost combination of airfare and motel expense or mileage and motel expense.
 In any case, the maximum reimbursement will be 75 percent of reimbursable expenses, not to exceed $600 for domestic travel or 75 percent of reimbursable expenses, not to exceed $900 for international travel.

 Domestic travel is defined to include all conference sites in the following countries: